Dave Argall: 2010 U.S. Congressional campaign

 On January 11, 2010, Argall announced his intention to challenge incumbent Democratic Congressman Tim Holden in the November elections.
 Argall's state senate district covered much of the eastern portion of the congressional district, including Holden's hometown of St. Clair.

 On November 2, 2010, Argall's 95,000 votes weren't enough as he lost for the first time in his political career, falling to Holden's 118,486 votes.
 He did not have to give up his state senate seat to run for Congress; Pennsylvania state senators serve staggered four-year terms, and Argall was not up for reelection until 2012.

+2025 Civics Bee controversy

+On April 16, 2025, Argall served as a volunteer judge of the National Civics Bee competition in Schuylkill County.
+A sixth grade student presented to the judges on the topic of book banning.
+When it was Argall's turn to talk to the student, he asked if she thought pornographic magazines should be allowed in kindergarten.
+When the student asked for clarification, Argall responded "pictures of naked people."
+Argall's part in the exchange was the subject of significant criticism on social media.
+Argall subsequently apologized for "citing an example that was itself not appropriate for this age group."